Sahstiva/strapi-dify-translations/README.md

     "target_locales": "[\"fr\", \"es\", \"de\"]",
     "callback_url": "https://your-strapi.com/api/dify-translations/callback?content_type=api::blog-post.blog-post"
   },
-  "response_mode": "blocking",
+  "response_mode": "streaming",
   "user": "strapi-user"
 }
 ```

 **Note:**
 - Fields are placed directly in `inputs` (not wrapped in a `fields` object)
-- `target_locales` is a stringified JSON array
+- `target_locales` is a stringified JSON array containing only the user-selected languages
 - Only fields configured in `translatableFields` that have values are included
+- `response_mode` is set to `streaming` for Server-Sent Events (SSE) support
+- The plugin logs SSE events (workflow_started, node_started, node_finished, workflow_finished) in real-time

 ### Expected Callback Payload (from Dify)